sahil-mohite/sahil-mohite/README.md

 # 💫 About Me:
 I'm pursuing B.Tech. in Information Technology from Vishwakarma Institute of Technology, Pune.<br>I'm a tech-enthusiastic person.
-I love to play cricket and go for trekking
+I love to play cricket and go for trekking.

 ## 🌐 Socials: